-POSTING REQUIREMENTS
+POSTING REQUIREMENTS:

-Copies of this notice must be posted in a sufficient number of places in every facility where employees are engaged in activities subject to the radiati protection rules of the Ohio Administrative Code to permit employees working in or frequenting any portion of a restricted area to observe a copy on the way to or from their place of employment.
+Copies of this notice must be posted in a sufficient number of places in every facility where employees are engaged in activities subject to the radiation protection rules of the Ohio Administrative Code to permit employees working in or frequenting any portion of a restricted area to observe a copy on their way to or from their place of employment.
 OSHA requires 29 CFR 24 Appendix A "Energy Reorganization Act" Poster be displayed when applicable.
+HEA 5503 (Rev. 11/17)